ur-tcs/programming-2-ex-0/README.md

 ### Scala Extension for VSCode

-The extension "Scala (Metals)" adds various kinds of functionality to work with Scala to VSCode.
+The extension "Scala (Metals)" adds functionality to work with Scala to VSCode, and is needed if you want to solve the exercises with VSCode.
 To install this extension:

 * Change to the "Extensions" pane and search for "Metals"
 * In command line: https://marketplace.visualstudio.com/items?itemName=scalameta.metals